katiemartinezz/katiemartinezz/README.md

 I bring that mindset to every project so I can learn fast, build real features, and support the team where it counts.

-## Fun Fact
-- I drink cold brew, with a splash of almond milk, at least once a day.
+**Fun Fact**: I drink cold brew, with a splash of almond milk, at least once a day.